 People have been arguing about whether to use a 2 1/4 or 2 1/2 " pipe for years.
 If you are doing competition then a 2 1/2" pipe will add more power on the top end, a 2 1/4" works and fits well for the street.
 Just don't lose sleep over which is best.
 NOTE: if you have a catalytic converter, you can only 'legally' change the "cat-back" part of the system.
 Keep in mind that the Monza and Ansa brand systems are only 2" in diameter (boo).
 Also, the 240Z came stock with a teeny 2" exhaust pipe stock.
 Kudos if yours is still intact, but I would replace it with a larger diameter pipe.

 HEADERS vs HEAD TYPE

-All intake ports from 1969 to 1983 were round, the L28 heads have a notch at the top for the injector.
-Use a 1970-73 intake/exhaust gasket to cover these if you want to use carbs.
+All intake ports from 1969 to 1983 were round, the L28 heads have a small notch at the top for the injector.
+Use a 1970-73 intake/exhaust gasket to cover these if you want to use carbs on an injection head.

 - 1970 through 1976 heads have square exhaust ports (E31, E88, N42)